 The Company accounts for its stock-based compensation awards in accordance with FASB ASC Topic 718, Compensation-Stock Compensation (ASC 718).
-ASC 718 requires all stock-based payments to employees, including grants of employee stock options and restricted stock and modifications to existing stock awards, to be recognized in the statements of operations and comprehensive loss based on their fair values.
+ASC 718 requires all stock-based payments to employees, including grants of employee stock options, restricted stock, restricted stock units, or RSUs, and modifications to existing stock awards, to be recognized in the statements of operations and comprehensive loss based on their fair values.
 The Company accounts for stock-based awards to non-employees in accordance with FASB ASC Topic 505-50, Equity-Based Payments to Non-Employees (ASC 505-50), which requires the fair value of the award to be re-measured at fair value until a performance commitment is reached or counterparty performance is complete.
 The Company's stock-based awards are comprised of stock options, shares of restricted stock and shares of common stock.
 The Company estimates the fair value of options granted using the Black-Scholes option pricing model.
 The Company uses the value of its common stock to determine the fair value of restricted stock awards and common stock awards.

 The Black-Scholes option pricing model requires the input of certain subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the lack of a public market for the trading of the Company's common stock and a lack of company-specific historical and implied volatility data, the Company has based its estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The computation of expected volatility is based on the historical volatility of a representative group of companies with similar characteristics to the Company, including stage of product development and life science industry focus.
 The Company is in a very early stage of product development with no revenue and the representative group of companies has certain similar characteristics to the Company.
-The Company The Company uses the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term for options granted to employees as it does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
-The expected term is applied to the stock option.
+The Company believes the group selected has sufficient similar economic and industry characteristics, and includes companies that are most representative of the Company.
+The Company uses the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term options granted to employees as it does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
+The expected term is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among its employee population.
 For options granted to non-employees, the Company utilizes the contractual term of the arrangement as the basis for the expected term assumption.
-The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock option grant y be zero as the Company has never paid dividends and has no current plans to pay any dividends on its common stock, which is similar to the Company's peer group.
+The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
+The expected div